-Based on these standards, upon the recommendation of our Governance and Nominating Committee, the Board has affirmatively determined that each of our current non-employee directors is "independent," as defined by the applicable listing standards of Nasdaq.
-Thus, three of our current directors are independent under the listing standards of Nasdaq.
+Based on these standards, upon the recommendation of our Governance and Nominating Committee, the Board has affirmatively determined that each of our current non-employee directors and Mr. Hirsch is "independent," as defined by the applicable listing standards of Nasdaq.
+Thus, two of our three current directors are independent under the listing standards of Nasdaq and, subject to Mr. Hirsch's election as a director at the Annual Meeting, following the Annual Meeting, three of our four directors will be independent.
 Mr. Karkus is not considered independent because he is an employee of the Company.

-Our independent directors have executive sessions at which only independent directors are present in connection with regularly scheduled board meetings, and no less than twice a year.
+Our independent directors have executive sessions at which only independent directors are present in connection with regularly scheduled board meetings.